Options Price Reporting Authority

-The Options Price Reporting Authority (OPRA) provides, through market data vendors, last sale information and current options quotations from a committee of participant exchanges designated as the Options Price Reporting Authority.
+The Options Price Reporting Authority (OPRA) oversees the Securities Information Processor (SIP) that provides last sale information and current options quotations from a committee of participant exchanges.
+In turn, this committee is designated as the Options Price Reporting Authority.

 OPRA is a national market system plan that governs the process by which options market data are collected from participant exchanges, consolidated, and disseminated.